 The time has finally come for us to write a Thailand travel guide!
 Typically, we try not to put out content on destinations that only one of us has been to.
 Alex visited Thailand about 4 years ago, but with a friend.
 Michael visited Ireland about 4 years ago but on a solo trip.
 As such, we hadn’t put out content on these destinations.
-However, after returning from a 2.5 week adventure all over Thailand, it is finally time to provide y’all with a Thailand travel guide.
+However, after returning from a 2.5 week adventure all over the mainland of Thailand as well as all of our favorite Thailand Islands, it is finally time to provide y’all with a Thailand travel guide.

 Timing seems incredibly fitting as we are both getting a plethora of messages, comments, and email inquiries asking tips and advice for traveling to Thailand.

 Thailand is a small enough country that one can visit just about every major area by access of plane, ferry, or car.
 The archipelago of islands make it a bit challenging to see EVERYTHING, but if you spend 2-3 weeks traveling around Thailand and don’t mind moving around every few days, you can definitely see the whole of the country.
 We chose our destinations based on both what we wanted to experience as well as which locations were in relative proximity to one another.

 Cities and islands to visit in Thailand (in no particular order):